 To view and customize the data that make the widget,

 Go to a report and click on the widget for which you wish to see the data.

-Click on the Tabular data dropdown on the left bottom corner (below the chart) and you will see the data in the form of a table.
+Click on the Show underlying data option on the left bottom corner (below the chart) and you will see the data in the form of a table.

 You can rearrange & resize columns of the table using drag and drop actions.
 You can also include more columns by clicking on the gear icon present on the top right corner of the table.

 Once done, you can save the changes in the same widget or as a new widget, in the same/different report.

 Saving your Widget